A professional psychotherapist offering short- and long-term counselling and psychotherapy to individuals aged 16 and upwards in the Derby area.

 About me

 I trained for four years on the MSc in Person-Centred and Experiential Psychotherapy programme at Sherwood Psychotherapy Training Institute (SPTI) in Nottingham, during which I worked extensively with clients experiencing bereavement and those affected by life-limiting illness, domestic abuse, the effects of trauma and adversity.
+I achieved full Level 7 qualification in 2022 and have practiced in the private sector since then.

 My work continues to centre around supporting those adjusting to significant life changes, the pursuit of self-understanding and emotional healing.
 As a client, you might be experiencing anxiety or depression in response to difficult life experiences or feel overwhelmed by issues arising from relationships or your own sense of identity; it is my belief, based on professional and personal experience, that a genuinely accepting therapeutic relationship can alleviate some of those uncomfortable feelings, leading to greater authenticity and emotional fulfilment.
 We can explore your inner resources, hobbies and interests and establish what works for you in promotion of growth and emotional wellbeing.